 If you use a flat iron to straighten or smooth your hair and you’ve noticed it’s not working like it used to, that may mean it needs a good cleaning.
-It’s important to understand how to clean a flat iron.
+It’s important to understand how to clean flat iron hair straightener.

-- Turn off and unplug the flat iron immediately after use.
+1. Turn off and unplug the flat iron immediately after use.
 Put it on a heat-resistant surface – I have a glass counter saver on top of the dresser in my bedroom for hot tools.
-Let it cool down until it’s still slightly warm, but very comfortable to touch.
+Let it cool down until it’s still slightly warm, but definitely comfortable to touch.

 If water isn’t working, you can use alcohol to remove the baked-on grime.
 Some people will tell you that you must use a product marketed for cleaning hair styling tools, but the main ingredient in those products is simple alcohol, which is all you really need.